jia1/jia1.github.io/content/posts/dynamic-tooltips.md

 <a href="#" uib-tooltip-html="'static. {{dynamicTooltipText}}. <b>bold.</b>'">inline string</a>
 ```

 I was hesitant to introduce logic into the view.
-My buddy also suggested delegating the conditional logic to the controller after I asked him about this.
+My buddy also suggested delegating the conditional logic to the controller.